Loaded with fresh cranberries and packed with orange flavour, this Cranberry Orange Cake with cream cheese frosting is a hit for any occasion!

 I kept the decorating simple with just a swirl through the frosting on the sides and top.
 This is a really easy technique — all you need to do it is a cake turntable (mine is a $10 lazy susan from Ikea) and an offset spatula.

-For the top of the cake I decorated it with some fresh cranberries, orange slices, and sprigs of thyme.
+For the top of the cake I decorated it with some fresh cranberries, orange slices, and sprigs of thyme and I love how it turned out!
 If you prefer, you can use sugared cranberries as decoration instead of plain ones to give the cake more of a winter/holiday vibe.

-This Cranberry Orange Cake is moist, tender, and so delicious!
-The flavour combination works so well and I think it’s perfect for the season.
+This Cranberry Orange Cake is moist, tender, and so delicious.
+The flavour combination works so well and I think it’s perfect for the holiday season.